jackreid/jackreid.github.io/misc_vis.md

 <img style="float: center;" width=800 src="/docs/assets/misc_vis/2_Austin.png">

 Here's Houston, which seems to be much darker than Austin was.
+Notably, this data matches [the analysis that NASA posted a week later](https://earthobservatory.nasa.gov/images/147941/extreme-winter-weather-causes-us-blackouts#), so evidently I knew what I was doing here for once.

 <img style="float: center;" width=800 src="/docs/assets/misc_vis/4_Houston.png">